Gloriel621/HAT-GAN/README.md

 sh train.sh
 ```

+### Pretrained Models

+Download checkpoints.zip(https://drive.google.com/file/d/1-yFO6AAyEfQgpD9E3BQhJSf01G0cox5k/view?usp=sharing), unzip and put it in the HAT-GAN directory.
+The inference can be done using pretrained models.

 ### Inference

 For inference, modify the `--dataroot`, `--name`, `--which_epoch`, and `--checkpoint_dir` parameters in `test.sh` script according to your needs, then run: